It is a chronic and painful skin condition caused by failures in the neuroendocrine regulation of the sebaceous gland function.

 If necessary, the study of the endocrine system is prescribed.

 Prevention of seborrhea

-- Avoid stressful situations as much as possible, which can be addressed through the administration of natural tranquilizers.
+- Avoid stressful situations as much as possible, which can be addressed by administering natural tranquilizers.

-- Follow a balanced diet and drink 2 to 3 liters of water a day.
+- Follow a balanced diet and drink 2 to 3 liters of water daily.

 - Wash and gently brush your hair regularly.